Logo

 • Psychoeducation so kids understand how OCD works

-• Neurofeedback or PMF to regulate the brain
+• Neurofeedback or PEMF to regulate the nervous system

 • Small, structured challenges to reduce avoidance

-Parents play a huge role in treatment success.
-Start with:
+Parents play a key role in reinforcing treatment.

-Remember: It’s not bad parenting—it’s a dysregulated brain.
-And with the right tools, it’s absolutely treatable.
+Remember: OCD is not your child’s fault.
+With the right tools, it’s absolutely treatable.

 🗣️ “Once kids understand their brain—and that OCD isn’t in charge—they feel empowered.
 That’s where the shift happens.” — Dr. Roseann